telerik/xaml-docs/controls/radrichtextbox/overview.md

 	* Clear Formatting

 * __Inserting pictures, symbols, hyperlinks and custom UI elements__
 	For more information, see the [InlineUIContainer]({%slug radrichtextbox-features-document-elements-inlineuicontainer%}) article.
+You can also see the [InlineImage]({%slug radrichtextbox-features-document-elements-inlineimage%}) and [Hyperlink]({%slug radrichtextbox-features-document-elements-hyperlink%}) articles.

 * __Table support__
 	The control allows you to display and create tables.
 This feature includes also support for nested tables, merging cells, setting different __RowSpan__ and __ColumnSpan__, tables with auto width and more.
 For more information, see the [Table]({%slug radrichtextbox-features-document-elements-tables%}) article.